-For investors looking to trade heating oil, AvaTrade has many benefits including an outstanding welcome bonus to get you started.
+For investors looking to trade heating oil, AvaTrade South Africa has many benefits including an outstanding welcome bonus to get you started.
 We have a wide range of educational tools to help you become a better trader.
 We have a wide range of educational tools to help you become a better trader, as well as a professional customer service team.
-Charts and graphs are sent to you daily with our market analysis and Autochartist.
+Charts and graphs are sent to you daily with our market analysis and Trading Central.

 Here are a few more advantages:

-- Automated trading, refers to using systems that can perform recurring tasks at high speed.
+Refers to using systems that can perform recurring tasks at high speed.
 This software creates automatic orders and submits them to a market exchange.
-It can also replicate positions of experienced traders with a proven success record.
+It can also replicate positions of experienced south african traders with a proven success record.